-Hades Pact of Punishment Guide: Conditions, Bounties, & Heat Explained
+Hades Pact of Punishment: Conditions, Bounties, & Heat Explained

 Finishing your first run in Hades is only the beginning.
-The story continues long after you take down the final boss for the first time.
 Just as the narrative keeps building, so too does the difficulty and rewards you receive.
-It's all possible through the Pact of Punishment, served to Zagreus for daring to escape the Underworld.
+It's all possible through the Pact of Punishment.

 Applying any modifier adds 1 point of "Heat" to your Heat Gauge.
 Exceeding the Heat Gauge does nothing except add more modifiers, so having 5 Heat when your maximum is 1 Heat doesn't give you anything extra.